 - a.
 Giving due process to an employee who is being charged with an infraction is a critical ingredient of just cause.
 Due process generally relates to providing adequate notice of behavior that will be subject to discipline (eg. Publicized work rules) and adequate opportunity to respond to charges of misbehavior. - b.
-Within fifteen (15) business days of the knowledge of a work rule infraction(s), the manager must schedule the pre-disciplinary meeting with the employee who allegedly committed the infraction(s).
+Within fifteen (15) business days of the knowledge of a work rule infraction(s), the manager must schedule a predisciplinary meeting with the employee who allegedly committed the infraction(s).
 Pre-disciplinary meetings must be held within twenty (20) business days of knowledge of a work rule infraction, unless extended by mutual agreement.
-Extensions due to availability of employees, their representatives and managers or due to need to obtain records or other evidence, shall not be unreasonably denied. b. - c.
+Extensions due to availability of employees, their representatives and managers or due to need to obtain records or other evidence, shall not be unreasonably denied. - c.
 The employee who allegedly committed the infraction(s) must be provided a pre-disciplinary letter three (3) days prior to the meeting.
 A copy shall be sent to the Employee Groups Representative, or designee, if any.
 The letter shall schedule the meeting and provide specific details of the issues to be discussed and the possible work rules at issue.
-The employee may have an Employee Group Representative or other representative present for such meetings and may caucus before, during and after the meeting to ensure the employee may respond with any mitigating circumstances or other defenses accurately and completely.
+The employee may have an Employee Group Representative or other representative present for such meetings and may caucus before, during and after the meeting to ensure the employee may respond with any mitigating circumstances or other defenses accurately and completely. - d.

-SECTION: HR Diversity in Recruitment and Retention Committee December, 20243 d.
 A disciplinary decision must be communicated in writing to the employee with a copy to their Employee Group Representative or designee within fifteen (15) business days following the pre-disciplinary meeting.
-Additional time must be mutually agreed upon.
+Additional